Close

 GEOGRAPHY

-The Geography Department is staffed by full time teachers, some of whom also hold more senior roles in the College.
-The department maintains consistently good external examination results, and is consistently one of the top 3 most popular subjects at both GCSE and A Level.
+The Geography Department is made up of six teachers across all key stage groups and is one of the most popular A-level and GCSE subjects at the College.
+The department maintains consistently good external examination results and is consistently one of the top 3 most popular subjects at both GCSE and A-level.
 All members of the Geography Department pride themselves on excellent teaching and use technology and fieldwork wherever possible to enhance pupils’ enjoyment, learning and understanding.
 The subject enhances knowledge of local and current affairs, and teaches a number of analytical, statistical and graphical skills which are useful in later life including.
-Travel and Tourism is also offered by the department in the Sixth Form allowing students to continue with their learning of the world in a more academically supportive manner.
+We pride ourselves on instilling our passions for the subject of geography into our schemes of work making sure all teachers teach a unit they specialise and have a passion for.

 Resources

-The Geography Department is located in Skipwith house.
-There are five subject-specific classrooms that are set up to cater for larger GCSE and KS3 classes as well as smaller A Level classes.
-Each classroom has a data projector and screen or Smart Board installed for interactive learning.
-Pupils often complete work digitally on their own devices connected to our high speed wireless network.
+The Geography Department is located in Skipwith.
+There are five subject-specific classrooms that are set up to cater for larger GCSE and KS3 classes as well as smaller A-level classes.
+Each classroom has a data projector and installed for interactive learning.
+Pupils often complete work digitally on their own devices connected to our high-speed wireless network.

 All fieldwork is run internally and so the College owns an impressive range of fieldwork equipment; in particular for fluvial and coastal studies.